Table of Content

 Every time you binge a show on Netflix, make a UPI payment, or upload photos to Google Drive, your data doesn’t just vanish into “the cloud.”
 It lands in a very physical warehouse — a data center.
 Think of them as factories, except instead of machines, they’re filled with racks of servers.
 Around them hum industrial-scale air conditioners, power backup systems, and tight security, keeping your digital life alive.

 Why do investors love this business?
 Because once data goes in, it rarely comes out.
-Switching costs are high, so customers sign long contracts.
-That means annuity-style income — predictable, sticky, and often growing as clients’ digital needs rise.
+Switching costs are high, so customers (typically large enterprises, government agencies, banks, telecom companies and e-commerce platforms that need reliable infrastructure to store and process their data) sign long contracts.
+That means annuity-style income predictable, sticky, and often growing as clients’ digital needs rise.
 It’s like owning a toll road.
 The upfront cost is heavy, but once built, every passing vehicle (or byte of data) keeps paying you back.

 For most players, building 1 MW of data center capacity costs nearly ₹50 crore.
 But once operational, it turns into a cash cow, thanks to recurring monthly rentals.